Massachusetts Sports Betting & Online Gambling: What's Legal in 2026?

 Is sports betting legal in Massachusetts?

 Yes.
-Massachusetts sports betting is fully legal for residents aged 21 and older.
+Sports betting is fully legal in Massachusetts for residents aged 21 and older.
 Governor Charlie Baker signed HB 5164 into law on August 10, 2022, legalizing both retail and online sports wagering.
 Retail sportsbooks launched on January 31, 2023, and online sports betting went live on March 10, 2023.
-Multiple licensed mobile sportsbook apps are currently available to Massachusetts residents.
+Seven licensed mobile sportsbook apps are currently available to Massachusetts residents.

 Which sportsbooks are licensed to operate in Massachusetts?